NORKA

 • Related Links

-There is also a Johannes Hassenpflug, age 18, orphaned son of the deceased Johannes Hassenpflug, recorded in Norka on the 1767 Census in Household No. 150 - living with the Johann Heinrich Döring family.
+Johannes Hassenpflug, age 18, orphaned son of the deceased Johannes Hassenpflug, is also recorded in Norka on the 1767 Census in Household No. 150.
+He is living with the Johann Heinrich Döring family.
 His relationship to Anna Regina and her husband (if any) is unknown at this time.
-He arrived in Russia by ship with the Döring family on August 29, 1766.
+Johannes arrived in Russia aboard the same ship as Anna Regina and the Döring family.

-The Hassenpflug surname does not appear to continue as it is not included in the 1798 Census of the Volga German colonies.
+The Hassenpflug surname does not appear to continue as it is not found in the 1798 Census of the Volga German colonies.

 Sources